 Uriel started his career with Arthur Andersen and had in-house roles prior to joining the PNF, both in the private and public sectors.
 These included heading Legal and Finance teams at the Ecole du Louvre and taking part in the pre-opening team of the Musée du quai Branly.
 In his early career as an auditor, he worked in New York for three years.

-Uriel is a French Certified Public Accountant (CPA) and a Certified Fraud Examiner (CFE).
+Uriel is a judicial expert at the Paris Court of Appeal and a French Certified Public Accountant (CPA).
+He is also Certified Fraud Examiner (CFE).
 In addition to his native French language, he speaks English fluently and German to an intermediate level.